-The Bandra bandstand promenade also has statues of famous Bollywood actors and 100 brass plates embossed with the handprints and signatures of movie stars.
+The Bandra Bandstand promenade also has statues of famous Bollywood actors and 100 brass plates embossed with the handprints and signatures of movie stars.
 This walk of the star is created like the Hollywood Walk of Fame.

 There are some big hotels in this area.
-The Bandstand is also “Infamously” known as lover’s point of Mumbai.
+The Bandstand is also “Infamously” known as the lover’s point of Mumbai.